arshiars/EunoiaCapital/content/pages/index.md

         subtitle: j
         text: >
-          We recognize that mistakes are inevitable, and we focus on diversifying our portfolio to minimize unsystematic risk.
+          We recognize that mistakes are inevitable, and we focus on diversifying our portfolio to minimize unsystematic risk with a focus on long-term survival.
         image:
           url: /images/icon3.svg
           altText: Featured icon three